 If you would like a traditional cranberry sauce, check out my sweet fermented cranberry sauce.

-Serving Fermented Cranberry Relish
+Serving Cranberry Relish

 While cranberries are traditionally thought of as a condiment served at winter holiday meals, this cranberry relish is perfect for all sorts of dishes.

-- Flavourful baked brie and cranberry appetizer.
+- Flavorful baked brie and cranberry appetizer.

 - Fancy topping for hamburgers and hot dogs.

 Don’t worry if this is your first time fermenting.
 This simple, 24-hour ferment doesn’t require any special supplies or equipment.
 It is a wild ferment, meaning that it will naturally ferment with the wild yeasts and bacteria that are in your home and on the fruit.

 However, if you are uncertain about doing a wild ferment, feel free to add 2 Tbsp of starter culture instead of the balsamic vinegar.
 Add the starter culture and raisins into the blender with the rest of the ingredients.
 The raisins will provide the sugar required to feed the yeasts in the starter culture.